The Jiao group

 Vision statement

 The Jiao Research Group is committed to advancing electrochemical technologies to tackle critical global challenges in energy storage, chemical manufacturing, and sustainable food production.
 Our current efforts are centered on transforming carbon utilization by designing and engineering high-performance CO2 and CO electrolysis systems that exceed the efficiency and capabilities of traditional fossil-based technologies.
 Through innovative reactor development and interface optimization, we continually push the boundaries of electrochemical performance.
-Our long-term goal is to combat climate change through clean, sustainable, and eco-friendly energy and chemical solutions, ultimately contributing to a greener and more responsible future.
+Our long-term goal is to combat climate change through clean, sustainable, and eco-friendly solutions, ultimately contributing to a greener and more responsible future.

 Outlined below are four key research directions currently driving our efforts.

-Sustainable chemical and food productions via electrochemical and hybrid approaches
+Sustainable chemical productions via electrochemical approaches

 Process and reactor design for electrochemical systems